archkrrr/SillyTavern-OutfitSwitch/README.md

 - **Single-character focus** – Keep one avatar in the spotlight and let Outfit Switcher handle every outfit change for that performer.
 - **Stream-aware triggers** – Keywords and regexes are evaluated as tokens arrive, ensuring the correct outfit lands before the message finishes rendering.
 - **Variant shortcuts** – Pair friendly names with costume folders so dramatic looks, seasonal outfits, and casual wear are just a click away.
-- **Manual safety net** – Fire any variant from the panel or via slash command without waiting for automation.
+- **Manual safety net** – Fire any variant from the panel without waiting for automation.
 - **Non-destructive switching** – Every action resolves to `/costume` calls; speaker focus never changes, avoiding accidental role swaps.

 ---